LudoPinelli/comment-box.nvim/README.md

 :CBline
 ```

-Optionally, you can pass an argument to use one of the predefined lines of the catalog (see [Catalog](#the-catalog)), for example:
+Optionally, you can pass an argument to use one of the predefined type of lines of the catalog (see [Catalog](#the-catalog)), for example:

 ```lua
 -- Use the line 6 of the catalog: